dmallory42/dmallory42/README.md

-- 👋 Hi, I’m Dan!
+👋 Hi, I’m Dan!

-- 👀 I’m interested in soccer analytics and building cool web apps.
+💻 I work as part of the team at WooCommerce, helping to democratise commerce.
+In my spare time, I also enjoy learning new technologies, and building tools related to soccer analytics.

-- 📫 How to reach me: [tweet me!](https://twitter.com/dmallory42)
+📫 How to reach me: [tweet me!](https://twitter.com/dmallory42)

 <!---
 dmallory42/dmallory42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.